Solving harmonic equations

 ) -> Any

-Sorts solutions into branches according to the method sorting.
+into branches according to the specified sorting

-solutions is an n-dimensional array of Vector{Vector}.
+.
 Each element describes a set of solutions for a given parameter set.
 The output is a similar array, with each solution set rearranged such that neighboring solution sets have the smallest Euclidean distance.

-• show_progress: Indicate whether a progress bar should be displayed.
+keyword argument indicates whether a progress bar should be displayed.